The sign out front said Phenix. It meant to say Phoenix but the O was out.

-Harry stuck his hand out.
+Charlie stuck his hand out.
 Got the stamp.
 A red bird.

 The bartender was walking up and down.
 Grabbing glasses, moving them to other parts of the bar, putting things in the fridge, taking them out.
-He had long hair tied back, a thin moustache, young, about the same age as Harry.
+He had long hair tied back, a thin moustache, young, about the same age as Charlie.